mcsrainbow/mcsrainbow.github.io/content/posts/20211121-1218-devopscicd/index.en.md

 ### 2. All on Kubernetes

-In this solution, it suggests to build the CICD pipeline based on cloud services and Kubernetes.
-This is a popular solution which named "All on Kubernetes" and many internet companies use this solution.
+In this solution, it suggests building the CICD pipeline based on cloud services and Kubernetes.
+This is a popular solution named "All on Kubernetes" and many internet companies use this solution.

 But "All on Kubernetes" requires all applications to be containerized, it is not friendly for complex environments and the traditional software.